paragparashar03/Intelligent-Manufacturing-TCAD-Assisted-Adaptive-Weighting-Neural-Networks/README.md

 are the trench width and the etching time.
 Apart from TCAD, we conduct the experiment for deep reactive ion etching (DRIE) BOSCH etching process to acquire the experiment data.
-The etching patterns in the experiment are set the TABLE 1.
 Pattern parameters are designed for diverse aspect ratio (AR). same as in the simulation, and therefore, the input feature values are the same for TCAD calculations and physical experiments.
 The etching process steps consist of pattern exposure,